BUU33521 Management Accounting for Business Decisions I 2025/26

 Learning Outcomes:

-1. Discuss the theories, concepts and methods pertaining to management accounting, and distinguish between management accounting and financial accounting.
+1. Discuss management accounting theories, concepts, and methods (specifically relating to information technology systems and accounting for environmental and sustainability factors), and distinguish between management accounting and financial accounting.

 2. Identify core cost terms and concepts, and describe the purposes for which cost information may be required.

-3. Prepare break-even, contribution and profit-volume graphs, and apply these in a multiproduct setting.
+3. Prepare break-even, contribution, and profit-volume graphs, and apply these in single and multiproduct settings.

 4. Describe and apply the various approaches to pricing, including target-costing and cost-plus pricing.